Trump cries 'election interference' after Maine ruling will keep him off the ballot

 "We will quickly file a legal objection in state court to prevent this atrocious decision in Maine from taking effect," he added.

-This ruling is the third state decision in the past week declaring whether or not Trump can appear on a primary ballot.
-Colorado's Supreme Court said he could not, citing the same section of the Constitution.
-Michigan's Supreme Court ruled that he can appear on that state's primary ballot because the court there believes it cannot rule on the merits on Trump's candidacy unless and until he is the Republican Party's nominee.
+The Maine ruling is now one of several recent state decisions declaring whether Trump can appear on a primary ballot.
+Colorado's Supreme Court said on Dec.
+19 he could not, citing the same section of the Constitution.
+Michigan's Supreme Court ruled Wednesday that he can appear on that state's primary ballot because the court there believes it cannot rule on the merits on Trump's candidacy unless and until he is the Republican Party's nominee.
+In California on Thursday night, the secretary of state included Trump on the primary ballot list of certified presidential candidates for its March 5 presidential primary election.

 Trump is expected to challenge Colorado's ruling to the U.S. Supreme Court.